 What is the most successful or profitable trading strategy?

-There are no single "best" forex trading strategies that fit or work for everyone all the time.
+There is no such thing as the single "best" forex trading strategy that works for everyone all the time.
 Forex traders have to find the best strategy for their specific level of expertise, experience and commitment, which may involve combining various aspects of several different strategies.
-Success and profits can be achieved in any trading strategy if the conditions and timing are right and the forex trader makes the right decisions at the appropriate time.
+Success and profit can be achieved with a number of forex trading strategies if the conditions and timing are right and the forex trader makes the right decisions at the appropriate time.

 Is forex trading profitable?

-It can be, but it’s certainly not for everyone.
+Forex trading can be highly profitable, but certainly not for everyone and not all the time.
 The European Securities and Markets Authority (ESMA) requires brokers to emphasize what percentage of retail investor accounts lose money trading CFDs (through which a significant part of forex trading is done).
-Depending on the broker, this figure is usually between 60-90%.
+This figure is usually between 60-90%.

 What drives forex markets?